What are the Different Types of Drama – And Their Value

 They were called mystery plays because they were associated with mysteries or crafts.
 And many were traditionally sponsored by craft guilds.

 Mystery plays were divided into a series of episodes or scenes.
 Each one presented a specific event from the Bible.
 It may have been the Creation, Adam and Eve, Cain and Abel, the life of Christ, or the Last Judgment.
-They were often performed in cycles, where several plays would be performed in succession over the course of a day.
-And they told the entire Biblical history from the Creation to the Last Judgment.

 The structure and content of the plays varied depending on the region and period.
 Some mystery plays were quite elaborate, with sophisticated staging.
-It may have included moving pageant wagons, special effects, such as the depiction of heaven and hell, and a large cast of characters.
+They may have included moving pageant wagons, special effects, such as the depiction of heaven and hell, and a large cast of characters.

 Over time, as the Renaissance era approached and the medieval period waned, religious plays declined in popularity.
 Though they were replaced by other forms of drama, they left a significant mark on the history of theatre.
 And their influence can still be felt in some aspects of modern dramatic arts.